codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 | `dind-volume-provisioner`         | 300m          | 400Mi        | Doesn't need PV         | Pod   | Yes   |
 | `dind-lv-monitor`         | 300m          | 400Mi        | Doesn't need PV         | DaemonSet   | Yes   |

 Components that are always on consume resources all the time.
-Components that are not always on only consume resource when pipelines are running (they are created and destroyed automatically for each pipeline).
+Components that are not always on only consume resources when pipelines are running (they are created and destroyed automatically for each pipeline).

-Node size and count will entirely depend on how many pipelines you want to be “ready” for and how many will use “burst” capacity.
+Node size and count will depend entirely on how many pipelines you want to be “ready” for and how many will use “burst” capacity.

 * Ready (nodes): Lower initialization time and faster build times.
 * Burst (nodes): High initialization time and slower build times.
 (Not recommended)